 How do I get a wilderness climbing permit?

-A wilderness overnight climbing permit can only be obtained in person, on the day of or day before the start date of your overnight climb.
+Pick up your permit the day before or day of the start of your overnight climb.

-What entry trailhead should I select for my overnight climb?
+What entry formation/route should I select for my overnight climb?

-Climbing rangers have established several new overnight climbing trailheads including:
+Climbing rangers have established several overnight climbing formations/routes including:

 Select the most appropriate trailhead for your climb.

 How many people can be on a wilderness climbing permit?

 Up to eight people can be on a wilderness climbing permit.
 If you plan on having more than four people, please contact a climbing ranger to discuss logistics and the appropriateness of large climbing parties.

 What is the cost of the wilderness climbing permit?